 Current tax comprises of the expected tax payable or receivable on the taxable income or loss for the year and any adjustment to the tax payable or receivable in respect of previous years.
 The amount of current tax reflects the best estimate of the tax amount expected to be paid or received after considering the uncertainty, if any, related to income taxes.
-It is measured using tax rates (and tax laws) enacted or substantial that the tax amount expected by the reporting date.
+It is measured using tax rates (and tax laws) enacted or substantially enacted by the reporting date.